MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-analytics-power-bi.md

 ### Embed for your organization

 The *embed for your organization* solution allows you to build an app that requires signing in using Power BI credentials.
-Once signed in users can only consume embedded content they have access to on Power BI service.
-This solution is aimed at big organizations that are building an app for internal users.
+Once signed in users can only consume embedded content, they have access to on Power BI service.
+This solution is aimed at significant organizations that are building an app for internal users.
 For a tutorial, see [Embed Power BI content into an application for your organization](./embed-sample-for-your-organization.md).

 ## Comparing the solutions